fmstacco/data-maturity-assessment/README.md

 ### **To fork this repository on GitHub**

-A fork of this repository can be made which will allow you to make changes on this project without affecting the original repository.
+A fork of this repository can be made which will allow you to make changes to this project without affecting the original repository.

-The steps below should be followed to ***fork*** a respository:
+The steps below should be followed to ***fork*** the respository:

 1. Log in to ***GitHub*** and find the [repository](https://github.com/fmstacco/data-maturity-assessment).

-2. Click on the button ***fork*** on the right hand side of the page to create a copy of the original repository in your GitHub Account.
+2. Click on the button ***fork*** on the right-hand side of the page to create a copy of the original repository in your GitHub account.

 See the image below: